dariobig/Frigg/README.md

 Parameter of type string will be automatically wrapped in double quotes, no escaping will be done, so you'll need to handle quoting on your end.

+Json files in the same directory and starting with the same name as the original file will be automatically suggested as possible parameter files.
+Selected parameter files might be overwritte if their content isn't of the right format or there's a content mismatch with the script's parameters.

 ## Features

 - replace parameters in template files